Anon M4 Toric MFI

 On the topic of ventilation, it’s also important to note that the M4 Toric MFI comes with a magnetic clip-in facemask, which Anon calls Magnetic Facemask Integration (hence the “MFI”).
 This facemask combines with the goggle and is designed to create a barrier against face shots and bitter winds without fogging the lens.
 In practice, we found that the facemask did a good job overall but lacks a strong structure, meaning it can be sucked into your mouth easily when breathing heavily.
 I’ve worn it a few times, but I prefer leaving my face uncovered and instead zipping my hardshell jacket all the way up in rowdy conditions.

 Fit is another area where the Anon M4 Toric MFI excels.
 Triple-layer foam along the interior is lined with a moisture-wicking fleece that’s soft against the skin and doesn’t cause any rubbing, pressure points, or chafing.
 The foam does tend to hold in a bit of moisture, but not to the point of growing overly heavy or sodden.
-Further, the frame is pliable and creates a snug, comfortable fit against the face, and the silicone strap holds the goggle in place nicely (for reference, the strap fits a variety of helmets, including both my Oakley Mod 5 and Smith Quantum).
+Further, the frame is pliable and creates a snug, comfortable fit against the face, and the silicone strap holds the goggle in place nicely (for reference, the strap fit over a variety of helmets, including both my Oakley Mod5 and Smith Quantum—the latter of which has been replaced by the Nexus).
 The strap can also be tightened down over just a hat.
 Finally, despite the M4’s large frame size and wide field of view, the goggle can accommodate a wide variety of head shapes and faces—both my wife and I wore the goggles without issue despite having very different head sizes and facial features.

 We tested the M4 Toric MFI for this review, and Anon also makes the M4 Cylindrical MFI for the same price.
-The only major difference between the two models is lens shape: the cylindrical lens on the latter model curves across the face horizontally but is flat vertically (as we touched on above, toric lenses curve both ways).
+The only major difference between the two models is lens shape: The cylindrical lens on the latter model curves across the face horizontally but is flat vertically (as we touched on above, toric lenses curve both ways).
 In terms of looks, both goggles are quite sleek, but some might prefer the toned-down styling of the cylindrical model.
-And of note, the M4’s frame design is built to accommodate both cylindrical and toric lenses, so you can in theory use both types on a single goggle (although this requires a hefty investment in another $100+ lens).
+Importantly, the M4’s frame design is built to accommodate both cylindrical and toric lenses, so you can in theory use both types on a single goggle (although this requires a hefty investment in another $100+ lens).
+And for those with smaller faces or features, Anon offers both the toric and cylindrical variations in “M4S” versions for the same price, along with “Low Bridge Fit” models that include additional foam at the nose for a closer fit against the face.

 - Magnetic lens-change system is best-in-class: it’s quick, easy to use, and securely holds the lens in place.